Software Development MScStudy level: Postgraduate

 What you'll study

 You will also undertake a software development project in a teamwork environment and an in-depth individual research project.
+Guided by an experienced tutor, the projects will help develop your research skills and experience the work of IT professionals.

 Software Architecture and Engineering – 15 credits